seanhess/tpm/README.md

 TPM provides useful programatic access to finding typescript definitions.
 The TPM library can be used to create other tools, like [TSD][tsd].
 It will also provide its own tools to install definition files, to demonstrate how the library can be used, and to allow access to features before other tools integrate them.

+I wouldn't mind if TPM was merged into another tool, so long as it provided similar functionality.

 Installation
 ------------